Junior (1994 film): Critical response

-On Rotten Tomatoes, the film has a 39% approval rating with an average score of 5/10, based on 36 collected reviews.
+Rotten Tomatoes gave the film a 39% approval rating with an average score of 5/10, based on 36 collected reviews.
 The critical consensus reads: "Even with an abundance of talent behind and in front of the camera, Junior doesn't quite deliver enough laughs to nurse its zany high-concept idea."
-On Metacritic it has a weighted average score of 59% based on reviews from 25 critics, indicating "mixed or average reviews".
+On Metacritic it has a weighted average score of 59% based on reviews from 25 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert was a fan of the film, giving it 3½ out of four stars and maintaining that: "I know this sounds odd, but Schwarzenegger is perfect for the role.
 Observe his acting carefully in Junior, and you'll see skills that many 'serious' actors could only envy."
 On the television show At the Movies Ebert and Gene Siskel gave the film "two thumbs up".

 Variety wrote: "What separates this straightforward chuckler from the pack is its shrewd reliance on character rather than plot, and that human dimension proves surprisingly poignant."

 Comedian and former Mystery Science Theater 3000 host Michael J. Nelson named the film the second-worst comedy ever made.